VidathD/notes/courses/Wealth Management/Stock Market Investment.md

 **Companies that are losing money or have no earnings don't have a P/E ratio since there is nothing to put to the denominator.**

+### Earnings per Share (EPS)

+$$\text{EPS}=\frac{\text{Total Earnings}}{\text{Number of Shares}}$$

+## Sectors in CSE

+There are 20 main sectors in the CSE.
+It is recommended to diversify the sectors when investing.

+## Effect of Government Policies

+When interest rates increase, people invest in FDs and the stock market falls.
+So invest at high interest rates and sell when the price of stocks rises with low interest rates.

+## Important Macroeconomic Indicators that Influence the Stock Market

+1. GDP growth rate
+2. Behaviour of monsoons and performance of agriculture.
+3. Trends in public investments and savings
+4. Monetary and fiscal (government revenue/tax) policy.
+5. Economic and political stability
+6. Inflation
+7. Infrastructural facilities and arrangements.

+## Analysis of Key Financial Statements

+There are 3 key financial statements.
+- Income statement (Performance)
+- Balance sheets (Position)
+- Cash flow statements (Cash strength)

+You can obtain these from [CSE website](www.cse.lk)

+### Income Statement